chastitywhiterose/Chastity-Chess-Chapters/ChasteBase/chastebase_part_3.md

 This is part 3 of my series of documents about how I am creating ChasteBase.
 Unlike the previous two, this one is entirely about extracting useful information about games other people have played not including my own games.
 I will start with Caissabase.
 Although in the testing phase I will use commands based on my own database.

-First, create a file named "french" that has the following line:
+First, create a file named "french.txt" that has the following line:

 	1. e4 e6